LucDuponcheelAtGitHub/PSBP/README.md

 The `ρ` stands for the result of callback handling.

-We can now run programs in a reactive way.
+We can now evaluate expressions in a reactive way.

 ```lean
 unsafe def reactiveFibonacci :=